foretspaisibles/ocaml-rashell/README.md

 ## Free software

-It is written by Michael Grünewald and is distributed as a free
-software: copying it and redistributing it is very much welcome under conditions of the [LGPL][licence-url] licence agreement, found in the [COPYING][licence-main] and [COPYING.LESSER][licence-lesser] files of the distribution.
+Rashell is free software: copying it and redistributing it is very much welcome under conditions of the [CeCILL-B][licence-url] licence agreement, found in the [COPYING][licence-en] and [COPYING-FR][licence-fr] files of the distribution.

 ## Setup guide